Glow-to-ignition conversions

 Q590: As do many modelers, I use Velcro mounting tape to hold my battery packs in place inside my models.
 When the space is tight, the Velcro tape will lock in place long before my battery pack is in the proper position.
 Do you have any suggestions?

-A590: Reader and member, Dawson Gillaspy of Newark, Delaware, sent me this suggestion:
+A590: Reader and AMA member Dawson Gillaspy of Newark, Delaware, sent this suggestion:

-“In order to overcome this problem, I place a narrow strip of flexible plastic between the battery pack and the model’s surface.
-Once the pack is spot-on, I slide out the plastic strip.
-As a suggestion, the plastic sleeve that comes with APC props is a perfect source for the plastic material.”
+To overcome this problem, place a narrow strip of flexible plastic between the battery pack and the model’s surface.
+Once the pack is positioned, slide out the plastic strip.
+The plastic sleeve that comes with APC props is a perfect source for this material.

-I thank Dawson for this idea.
-Of course, this process works when installing a battery pack, but will not work when it comes to removing the battery.
-In that case, I use something shaped like a tongue depressor made from 1/32 or 1/64 plywood.
-Slipping this between the two layers of the Velcro tape forces the tape to separate.
+This process works when installing a battery pack, but will not help when removing the battery.
+For removal I use something shaped like a tongue depressor made from 1/32" or 1/64" plywood.
+Slipping this between the two layers of the Velcro forces the tape to separate.

 RC Micro World Article Archives